kinit-sk/medical-misinformation-dataset/README.md

 Its novelty and our main contributions lie in (1) focus on medical news article and blog posts as opposed to social media posts or political discussions; (2) providing multiple modalities (beside full-texts of the articles, there are also images and videos), thus enabling research of multimodal approaches; (3) mapping of the articles to the fact-checked claims (with manual as well as predicted labels); (4) providing source credibility labels for 95% of all articles and other potential sources of weak labels that can be mined from the articles' content and metadata.

-The dataset is associated with the research paper <a href="#">"Monant Medical Misinformation Dataset: Mapping Articles to Fact-Checked Claims"</a> accepted and presented at ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '22).
+The dataset is associated with the research paper <a href="https://dl.acm.org/doi/10.1145/3477495.3531726?cid=81474695895">"Monant Medical Misinformation Dataset: Mapping Articles to Fact-Checked Claims"</a> accepted and presented at ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '22).

 This repository provides a small static sample of the dataset and the dataset's descriptive analysis in a form of Jupyter notebooks.